18F/Modular-Contracting-And-Agile-Development/pages/common-questions.md

 ### Holding vendors accountable without traditional requirements documentation

-In waterfall development documentation provides a blueprint and oversight thorughout development, because there's no product to assess or examine until the end of the project.
-Agile Independent Vertification & Validation must concentrate on evaluating the actual product, each sprint, throughout the development period.
+In waterfall development documentation provides a blueprint and oversight throughout development, because there's no product to assess or examine until the end of the project.
+Agile Independent Verification & Validation must concentrate on evaluating the actual product, each sprint, throughout the development period.

 Within the agile process, expectations are managed by having incremental releases.
 Working software (or lack thereof) is the measure of a vendor's performance.
 A good vendor is not just one that delivers software functionality, but can also easily adapt to changing needs.